JoshWein/blog/_posts/2017-01-08-garbage-collection.md

 ## Lisp

 There have been many different implementations of Lisp over the years but we'll be looking at Common Lisp which was created around 1985 and still in use today.
 A common garbage collection scheme used in Lisp implementations is a two-space system.
-After a cetain amount of memory allocation, the garbage collector is triggered and does the following:
+After a certain amount of memory allocation, the garbage collector is triggered and does the following:

 1. It walks from all of the available object roots to every reachable object.
 2. Copies all reachable objects from the current memory space to the new space.